 In the last section, we learned what would happen in simple resistor-only and capacitor-only AC circuits.
 Now we will combine the two components together in series form and investigate the effects.

-Because the resistor’s resistance is a real number (5 Ω ∠ 0o, or 5 + j0 Ω), and the capacitor’s reactance is an imaginary number (26.5258 Ω ∠ -90o, or 0 - j26.5258 Ω), the combined effect of the two components will be an opposition to current equal to the complex sum of the two numbers.
+Because the resistor’s resistance is a real number (5 Ω ∠ 0°, or 5 + j0 Ω), and the capacitor’s reactance is an imaginary number (26.5258 Ω ∠ -90°, or 0 - j26.5258 Ω), the combined effect of the two components will be an opposition to current equal to the complex sum of the two numbers.

 In fact, this is a far more comprehensive form of Ohm’s Law than what was taught in DC electronics (E=IR), just as impedance is a far more comprehensive expression of opposition to the flow of electrons than simple resistance is.
 Any resistance and any reactance, separately or in combination (series/parallel), can be and should be represented as a single impedance.